skiprco/flutter-adyen/example/README.md

-# flutter_adyen_example
+# flutter_adyen

-Demonstrates how to use the flutter_adyen plugin.
+Flutter plugin to integrate with the Android and iOS libraries of Adyen.

 ## Getting Started